Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 	$ echo -e "*.bak\n*~" > .gitignore
 	```

 	**.gitignore** is a very important file in the Git world because it prevents extraneous files from being submitted to version control.
-Boilerplate **.gitignore** files are available for commonly used programming tools such as Microsoft's [Visual Studio](https://visualstudio.microsoft.com/).
+Boilerplate **.gitignore** files are available for popular programming environments such as Microsoft's [Visual Studio](https://visualstudio.microsoft.com/).

 1. Now use these commands to commit the changes: